 - Sedan car, Minibus or bus rental with a driver and fuel for the road trip

-- • Train trip Fianarantsoa to Manakara (if there should be changes of the timetable, tour must be adjusted accordingly), if minimum 6 participants, a drive with the rare Micheline train car is included, if it’s working, and from 4 to 8 participants, we’ll use the draisine instead of the train, if it’s working and available, but the draisine is not possible for more than 8 Pax, so if the train isn’t working, the alternative program will be chosen as written above.
+- Train trip Fianarantsoa to Manakara (if there should be changes of the timetable, tour must be adjusted accordingly), from 4 to 8 participants, we’ll use the draisine instead of the train, if it’s working and available, but the draisine is not possible for more than 8 Pax, so if the train isn’t working, the alternative program will be chosen as written above.

 - Transfers by the hotel owned boat (there may be other passengers on board) Manambato – Akanin’ny Nofy – Tamatave